connexcs/docs/my-servers.md

 You can manage your servers from the My server menu.
 This can be accessed from the side bar, as shown in the image below:

+1. Go to Setup>Settings.
+2. Click on Servers

-![alt text][server-img-1]
+![alt text][server-1]

-1. Click on the server IP to get into the server.
+3. Click on the server IP to get into the server.

+![alt text][server-2]

-2. Click on Actions button.
+4. Click on Actions button.

 # Server Actions Menu:
 1. Install Server: This will install the latest script to your server